PieterSenden/Project_Part_1_Public/README.md

 # Project_Part_1
-Part 1 of the project of OGP
+Part 1 of the project of OGP: Asteroids!